tarkeshsingh/python-for-sensorimotor-control/README.md

            └─▶ L4: Pandas (tabular data)
                 └─▶ L6: OOP (organizing your code)
                      ├─▶ L7: ODEs (simulating dynamic systems)
-                     └─▶ L8: Linear Algebra (transforms, decompositions, PCA)
+                     ├─▶ L8: Linear Algebra (transforms, decompositions, PCA) └─▶ L9: Signal Processing (FFT, filtering, PSD)
 ```

-Lessons are designed to be completed in order (L0 → L8), but students with prior Python experience can start at L1 or L2.
+Lessons are designed to be completed in order (L0 → L9), but students with prior Python experience can start at L1 or L2.

 ---